StefanBorkovski/Boids-simulation/README.md

 More complex rules can be added, such as obstacle avoidance and goal-seeking.

+▸ This work is done as a project for faculty subject "Programming, Data Structures, and Algorithms".
+July 2020.

 ## About this repository

 This repository tries to reimplement/optimize [this](https://github.com/roholazandie/boids) brute-force simulation approach which has quadratic time complexity, by using [k-d tree](https://en.wikipedia.org/wiki/K-d_tree) to achieve logarithmic time complexity.
 Also the comparison between the two approaches is presented.